elsci-io/peaksel-sdk/python/README.md

 # Working with source code

 1. Install [uv](https://github.com/astral-sh/uv) build tool and run `uv build`
-2. In PyCharm mark `src` as Source Root
+2. In PyCharm mark `src` as Sources Root and `test` as Test Sources Root
 3. To run the tests `./test.sh`